+Magazine Article.
+Magazines feature articles on timely topics and are intended for the general public.
+They may contain information from research or experts, but the authors of these articles may not be experts on the subject.
+This differentiates magazine articles from scholarly journal articles (discussed later).
+Here is an example of a citation for a standard print magazine article: Kenny, P. (2015, August).
+The food addiction.
+Scientific American, 24(2), 46-51.
 The first element, as always, is the author, followed by the date.
 In this case, however, the date reflects the nature of this particular publication - it is published monthly and therefore the citation includes the month as well as year.
-Note that the year comes before the month, with a comma in between them.
+The year comes before the month, with a comma in between them.
 The article title comes next, and it is not italicized, underlined, or placed in quotation marks.
 Also, only the first word is capitalized (along with any proper nouns and the first word after the colon, if there is one).
 The title of the magazine comes next, and it is both italicized and all words are capitalized.
 Periodicals are the only kind of source that is both italicized and the first letter of all significant words are capitalized in APA format.
 In this example, you can see that the comma after the title is italicized, and it is followed by the volume number, which also appears in italics.
-Note that the comma after the volume number is not italicized, and neither are the page numbers that appear at the end of the citation.
+Immediately after the italicized volume number is the issue number, which appears in parentheses and is not italicized.
+The page numbers of the article appear at the end of the citation.